hyphanet/website/content/pages/help.md

 ### Is Hyphanet searchable?

 Yes, there are a few different search mechanisms.
-To search the Hyphanet web (freesites), you should be able to just use the search box on the homepage, or go to Search Hyphanet on the Browse submenu.
-If it's not there, go to the Plugins page under Configuration, and load the Library plugin.
-Alternatively, Frost and Thaw also provide searching for messages and files.
-Note that searching on Hyphanet is a good deal more difficult than on other networks because of Hyphanet's different architecture and design goals.
+The easiest is to open one of the index pages and use the search function from your browser. searching on Hyphanet is a good deal more difficult than on other networks because of Hyphanet's different architecture and design goals.

 ### How do I get Hyphanet working with a Firewall/NAT?